Peter Hoffmann (runner)

-Peter Hoffmann (born 1 July 1956) is an Edinburgh author and former international sportsman.
+Peter Roderick William Hoffmann (born 1 July 1956) is an Edinburgh author and former international sportsman.

 Early life and education

 Born in Edinburgh, Peter Hoffmann was brought up in Oxgangs, Edinburgh and educated at Hunters Tryst Primary School and Boroughmuir High School.
 His mother attended the University of Edinburgh in 1954, and his father was a chief officer in the merchant navy who trained at the Edinburgh shipping company, Ben Line Agencies.
 In 1976 Hoffmann began studying for a degree in English and sports science and recreation management at Loughborough University but decided to leave shortly after starting the course.
 He instead graduated from Edinburgh Napier University with a BA in Business Studies (1981) and Dunfermline College of Physical Education with a postgraduate Diploma Recreation and Leisure Practice (1983).

 Career

 For 25 years Hoffmann worked in the field of education, culture and sport in Midlothian and the Highlands, and for more than 10 years at chief officer level.
 He has written occasional articles for The Scotsman and Lothian Life.

 He has written books on Edinburgh, sport and social history as well as biography and a fictional love story set in Edinburgh between the years 1960 and 1963.

+OXGANGS - A Capital Tale volumes 1 and 2 documents the daily life, family dynamics, and the physical building of the estate.
+It is the authority on how the community evolved from a newly built 1950s public housing estate into a bustling Edinburgh suburb, Peter Hoffmann’s deep-dive chronicle is the gold standard.
+The books describe what life was like for a boy growing up in 1960s Oxgangs on a council housing estate in the lea of the Pentland Hills.
+It is regarded as the author’s signature work, his magnum opus.
+It specifically zooms in on the stair culture at 6 Oxgangs Avenue telling the everyday story of the 16 adults and 25 children who lived there between the years 1958 and 1972 as told through a series of over 200 vignettes with many illustrations and photographs, the books paint a picture of one family living alongside seven other families in an atypical Edinburgh council stair capturing the day-to-day life of the period as seen through the eyes of not just the author, but also through the eyes of many others who lived in Oxgangs too.
+As a genre of social history it focuses on a highly specific aspect and area of memory, place and research to reveal larger universal truths - a local story but one with universal themes of growing up too.

+In the four volume On This Oxgangs Day series which covers the four seasons of the year, Autumn, Winter, Spring and Summer, each day of the 'year' features a corresponding Oxgangs based diary extract from Hoffmann's journals from between the years 1971 and 2021, covering half a century.
+The diaries begin when he is a 14 year old scholboy through to the author being a retired old man.